 You might also ask yourself: Does it have to be this way?

 Slow and unreliable buses are an enormous problem in Chicago, and poor service has led to plummeting ridership.

 And, no, it doesn’t have to be this way.
 It could be a lot better and it wouldn’t cost much.

 Late spring and early summer of 2022, the agencies solicited public feedback for creating the plan.
-More public feedback will be sought in fall 2022, and the city hopes to finalize the plan by the end of the year.
+Now we’re in the middle of 2023 and we hope to see CTA release the plan soon.